subhasish442003/Learning-Azure-AI-/README.md

 This Python script detects the language of user-input text using Azure's Text Analytics SDK.
 It retrieves the API endpoint and key from a `.env` file, and utilizes `TextAnalyticsClient` for language detection.
 To run, configure the `.env` file with your Azure credentials, input text when prompted, and type "quit" to stop.

 #ReadMe file for Image-Analysis file
+This Python script uses Azure AI Vision's Image Analysis Client to analyze images for captions, tags, objects, and people.
+It also includes functionality for background removal or foreground matting using the Azure API.
+Requires environment variables for the Azure endpoint and key, and an image file as input.

 #ReadMe file for Read-Text file
 This Python script uses Azure AI Vision's Image Analysis Client to read and extract text from images.
 It can handle both printed text and handwritten text recognition.
 The recognized text and bounding boxes are displayed on the image, which is then saved with annotations.
 Requires environment variables for Azure endpoint and key.